Be the source of new life by planting a tree!

 Urban development plans show that locations with increased wealth have a higher ratio of trees to population while disenfranchised communities sustain less coverage leading to an Urban Heat Island effect.
 An Urban Heat Island consists of low tree/plant coverage in addition to a higher area of concrete and buildings which results in increased temperatures.

-- Describe places in your school or community where trees could be planted.
+- Are there places in your school or community where trees could be planted?

-- How much water do you think a tree needs daily?
+- How much water do you think a tree needs every day?

 - Why do you think people cut down trees?